akshay-sankhla/DoorDelights/README.md

 FullStack WebPage where SpringBoot is used for Backend and ReactJs is used for Frontend.

 DoorDelights is a web platform which uses **Zomato Api** for collecting Restaurant details and Display on Browser.
-It also provide functionality to Search Restaurant on basis the basis of location, Cuisine and to _save_ and _delete_ any Restaurant to users favourite list for registered User.
+It also provide functionality to Search Restaurant on the basis of location, Cuisine and to _save_ and _delete_ any Restaurant to users favourite list for registered User.

 This project having **5 MicroServices**